jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-30.md

 On the morning of the 15th, he walked down Panmure Close and first visited Smith.
 He found Smith sitting at breakfast alone, with a dish of strawberries before him.
 He has preserved some [Pg 417]scraps of the conversation, none of them remarkable.

-Smith said=
+Smith said:
-that fruit was his favourite diet at that season of the year, and that Scotland produced excellent strawberries.
+- that fruit was his favourite diet at that season of the year, and
+- that Scotland produced excellent strawberries.

-For the strawberry=
+For the strawberry:
-was a northern fruit, and
+- was a northern fruit, and
-was at its best in Orkney or Sweden.
+- was at its best in Orkney or Sweden.

 Passing to the subject of Rogers’s tour, he said= that Edinburgh deserved little notice, that the old town had given Scotland a bad name presumably, for its filth and